SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 /var/log/samba/

-209.2 NFS Server Configuration (weight: 3)
+### 209.2 NFS Server Configuration

-Weight	3
+#### Weight	3

-Description	Candidates should be able to export filesystems using NFS.
+#### Description	Candidates should be able to export filesystems using NFS.
 This objective includes access restrictions, mounting an NFS filesystem on a client and securing NFS.

 Key Knowledge Areas:

 NFS version 3 configuration files